DavidMiles1925/water_alarm_clock/README.md

 >
 >>**Display the expected LCD output.** I sent the same string to the console as to the LCD.
 As I was getting the screen working, this was helpful because I knew if I didn't get the correct output, it was probably an error in my wiring.
 >

 ---

+## Project Credits

+### Jonathan Hoffman - Product Owner
+>Jonathan, or "Jono" as his friends call him, is the one who initiated this project.
+He is largely responsible for the mechanical design, and has selected pump and circuit equipment to be used in product construction.

+### Tom Ryan - Consulting Engineer
+>Tom has been an instrumental part of product testing, solution design, and general consulting.

+### David Miles - Software Developer
+>David is responsible for the software and small electronics portion of the project.
+He is also the one maintaining the project documentation.

+---